-We use market-based pricing techniques, benchmarking studies and other accepted valuation methodologies to incorporate inter-company pricing policies supported by established valuation theory, regulations and well-established economic principles.
-The end result is a sound appraisal for transfer pricing solutions that meets both clients’ business objectives and the arm’s length requirements imposed by national tax authorities.
+We use market-based pricing techniques, benchmarking studies, and other accepted valuation methodologies to incorporate inter-company pricing policies supported by established valuation theory, regulations, and well-established economic principles.
+The end result is a sound appraisal for transfer pricing solutions that meet both clients’ business objectives and the arm’s length requirements imposed by national tax authorities.
 Our valuation reports are prepared in conformance with the Organization for Economic Cooperation and Development (OECD) and applicable Treasury Department Guidelines.

 Advance pricing agreements (APAs) are generally bi- or multilateral; they also include agreements between the taxpayer and one or more foreign tax administrations under the authority of the mutual agreement procedure specified in income tax treaties.
 The taxpayer benefits from such agreements since it is assured that income associated with covered transactions is not subject to double taxation by the IRS and the relevant foreign tax authorities.
 It’s possible that a taxpayer may negotiate a unilateral APA involving only the taxpayer and the IRS.

 The functional analysis provides the factual foundation for determining the extent and economic substance of the related party activities that are undertaken by a renderer on behalf of a recipient.
 This analysis is a method of finding and organizing facts about a business in terms of its functions, risks, and assets in order to identify how these characteristics are divided between the entities involved and transactions under review.